 Some scheduling software like Appointy let you create spa gift certificates from ready-to-use templates that are ready for you to use.
 Users can redeem those gift cards at the time of booking.

 10. Fuel your spa bookings with an online scheduler

 Manual bookings through calls and emails are a thing of the past.
 They involve a lot of back and forth scheduling, consume a lot of your time and effort, not very convenient for you and your customers, and can cause double bookings, wrong bookings, and no-shows!

-Simplify the whole process of appointment booking for your spa for you as well.
-Use a spa booking software like Appointy to automate the scheduling process.
+Simplify the whole process of appointment booking for your spa with the help of a spa booking software to automate the scheduling process.
 It empowers your customers to book appointments even outside your business hours by themselves at their own convenience.
 You never have to deal with the hassles of manual scheduling.
 And you’ll get more time to focus on growing your spa business.

-The right scheduling software will help you do more than just automate the scheduling process.
+A right scheduling software such as Appointy will help you do more than just automating the scheduling process.
 It will help you achieve your goals better with features that act as spa marketing tools.